Rgret/SAC-pytorch-implementation/README.md

 ```

 ## Acknowledgements
 This implementation is inspired by the SAC implementation from OpenAI Spinning Up.
-The code has been simplified and adapted for the Pendulum-v1 environment.
+The code has been simplified.